Switch the Dial to Better Radio Stations

 Austrian National Library on Unsplash

 Your local area likely has a community radio station, presented by local people who know the area, and often play good music too.
-We randomly clicked on West Kent Radio, and found Sister Sledge singing a nice ditty.
+A random click on West Kent Radio found Sister Sledge singing a nice ditty.
+Just search your area with the words ‘community radio’ to find ones near you.

 All records were played in full, with no shouty presenter talking over the beginning or end.
 Just good music after good music – what radio should be!